 A MER is not to reopen or appeal a decision or address salary issues.

 A MER of an individual faculty member shall not occur at the Assistant Professor level or at the Above Scale level.
 A MER may occur once at the Associate Professor level; once at the Full Professor level prior to advancement to Professor, Step VI; and once after advancement to Professor VI, but before reaching Above Scale.

 The MER process applies to the following faculty:

 - Lecturer SOE

 - Senior Lecturer SOE

 A MER is conducted following the established deadlines (see Submission Deadlines).
-Once a department or unit recommendation has been determined, it is to be communicated promptly to the faculty member for his or her response, then to the appropriate Dean for the Dean’s recommendation, and to the Academic Personnel Office (APO) for transmittal to the Council on Academic Personnel (CAP), which will make a recommendation for action by the Vice Chancellor for Academic Personnel.
+Once a department or unit recommendation has been determined, it is to be communicated promptly to the faculty member for his or her response, then to the appropriate Dean for the Dean’s recommendation, and to the Academic Affairs and Personnel Office (AAPO) for transmittal to the Council on Academic Personnel (CAP), which will make a recommendation for action by the Vice Chancellor for Academic Personnel.